andreikop/python-ws-discovery/docs/index.rst

 Package documentation
 ======================

-This package provides a framework for building WS-Discovery service publishing or discovery applications, and a ``wsdiscover`` command-line discovery application.
+This package provides a short introduction to WS-Discovery, simple command-line tools for discovering and publishing services, and a framework for building WS-Discovery service publishing or discovery applications.

-For more on WS-Discovery, see :doc:`wsdiscovery`.

 .. toctree::
    :glob:
    :maxdepth: 2
    :caption: Table of contents:

+   wsdiscovery
    cmdline
    appsupport